solarus-games/zsxd/readme.txt

 This installs the files described above, with the /usr/local prefix replaced by the one you specified.
-The script generated runs solarus with the appropriate quest path.
+The script generated runs solarus_run with the appropriate quest path.